RevolutionAnalytics/checkpoint/mran/index.md

 The MRAN server is specifically using [ZFS-on-Linux](http://zfsonlinux.org/).
 The ZFS-on-linux project was started at Lawrence Livermore National Laboratory.
-Open-ZFS is an open source community project that has similarities to the R ecosystem.
+Open-ZFS is an open source community project that has a wide range of contributors and sponsors that comprise it's ecosystem.

 ZFS was chosen as the snapshot method for MRAN as it works on the block level, not the file level like many other tools.
 It is efficient for storing binary